 Easter is a worldwide celebrated holiday, especially in the west.
-No matter if celebrated for religion roots or just as a spring family holiday, it is popular among children and adults likewise.
+Whether celebrated for its religious roots or just as a spring family holiday, it is popular among both children and adults alike.

-With Japan easily getting interested in foreign holidays, and celebrating them in their own unique way, it is surprising to notice, that Easter has so far not being targeted by brands and companies as one would suggest it might do.
+With Japan becoming easily interested in foreign holidays and celebrating them in their own unique way, it is surprising to note that Easter has so far not been targeted by brands and companies as one would suppose it might do.

-One explanation to this is, that Japan is usually focusing on promoting cherry blossom-related events and products, and could make enough marketing just with that.
-But business never sleeps and especially in 2015, you could feel a very different approach supermarkets and their product lines tried.
+One explanation to this is that Japan is usually focusing on promoting cherry blossom-related events and products, and could make enough marketing just with that.
+But business never sleeps, and especially in 2015, you could feel a very different approach supermarkets and their product lines tried.
 Many well-established sweet-makers have had a visual makeover with a special Easter design, without altering their contents.
-But some chocolate companies have even dared to promote certain Easter products, which are not sold on a regular base.
+But some chocolate companies have even dared to promote certain Easter products, which are not sold on a regular basis.

-The benefits: Easter has no specific date and is celebrated on a different date each year, that is why Japanese do not know when exactly Easter is and products and campaigns can run longer.
+The benefits: Easter has no specific date and is celebrated on a different date each year, which is why Japanese do not know exacly when Easter is, and products and campaigns can run longer.
 Tokyo Disneyland even goes all out with their Easter-themed park!
 Can you believe that?

 But that is okay, since the Japanese have no clue what Easter actually is.
 Who would blame them?
 We enjoy the sweets and the sudden attention and wish everyone a Happy Easter!